 You can use a number of these and combine them together.
-Although if you use length of service, it is usual for that to be used as a stand-alone criteria (i.e. last on first off).
+Although if you use length of service, it is usual for that to be used as stand-alone criteria (for example, last on first off).

 Qualitative

 Some examples of qualitative criteria are: